ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/01-getting-our-bearings/assignment.md

 enhanced_loading: null
 ---

 The advent of OpenTelemetry has forever changed how we capture observability signals.
-While OTel initially focused on delivering traces and metrics, logging support is now stable and gaining adoption.
+While OTel initially focused on delivering traces and metrics, support for log capture is now stable and gaining adoption, particularly in Kubernetes environments.

-Notably, OpenTelemetry generally advocates for edge vs. centralized log parsing.
-Conceptually, pushing log parsing as close to the edge should ultimately make the parsing more robust; as you make changes to the edges of your network (e.g., upgrading an application version), you can, in lock step, update applicable log parsing rules.

-To that spirit, this lab explores 3 models for using OpenTelemetry to collect log signals.
-Within each model, we explore various options for parsing log messages.
+In this lab, we will explore 3 models for using OpenTelemetry to collect log signals:

 1) Service to Collector via OTLP

 In this model, we forgo log files entirely, routing log messages directly via the network (OTLP) from service to Collector.
 ![service-map.png](../assets/method1.png)

-2) Service to Collector via otlpjson log files
+2) Service to Collector via log files formatted in `otlpjson`

 In this model, we output logs from select services to a log file written in `otlpjson` format.
-This makes it trivial to import into a Collector.
 ![service-map.png](../assets/method2.png)

 3) Service to Collector via free-format log files

-In this model, we output logs from select services to a log file in an arbitrary format.
-This model requires the most manipulation.
+In this model, we output logs from select services to a log file written in an arbitrary format.
 ![service-map.png](../assets/method3.png)

+Additionally for each model considered, will also discuss how to parse log messages to derive more value from them.
+We will show how you can leverage Elastic's support for query-time parsing using ES|QL.
+We will also show you how you can parse logs at the edge using OpenTelemetry's Transformation Language (OTTL).
+Notably, OpenTelemetry generally advocates for edge vs. centralized log parsing.
+This is a change from how we've historically handled log parsing.
+Conceptually, pushing log parsing as close to the edge should ultimately make the parsing more robust; as you make changes at the edges of your system (e.g., upgrading the version of a deployed service), you can, in lock step, update applicable log parsing rules.

 Getting Our Bearings
 ===